andrewallen/tfe-survey/survey-content.md

    - Train for a specific sport/event
    - Be part of a community / make friends
    - Other: _________
-If you have any other important goal or motivation not listed above, you can share it here: [Free text box] Have your goals changed since you joined the gym and if so how: [Optional, Free text box]
+Share any other important goals or motivations here: [Free text box] Have your goals changed since joining the gym?
+If so, how?
+[Optional, Free text box]

 ## Your Experience of the New Timetable

+We've shifted from a simpler rotating bootcamp-style schedule to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes.

 We've shifted from a simpler rotating bootcamp-style schedule to a more varied class timetable.